NVNTLabs/switch2-SDEX2M2/README.md

 - ✅ Create BOM for fabrication and sourcing (WIP)
 - ✅ Create MicroSD Express to NVMe M.2 SSD Pin to Pin Adapter (Proof of concept)
 - ✅ Create basic 3D printable enclosures/shells for the PCBs
+- ✅ Create MicroSD Express Sniffer PCB for capturing Nintendo Switch 2 Handshake (for getting NVMe drives to be functional!)
 - 🔲 Create MicroSD Express to NVMe M.2 SSD Adapter with FPGA/MCU Proto (for handshake with Nintendo Switch 2) **(in progress)**
 - ✅ Create MicroSD Express to Flex Cable Adapter
 - 🔲 Create Flex Cable to NVMe Adapter **(in progress)**